Culture of Myanmar: Cuisine

 Burmese cuisine has been influenced by Indian, Chinese and Thai cuisines as well as domestic ethnic cuisines.
 It is not widely known throughout the world and can be characterised as having a mildly spicy taste, with a limited use of spices.
-A typical Burmese meal consists of several Burmese curries, a soup, steamed rice and fermented sauce of preserved fish, along with vegetables for dipping.
+A typical Burmese meal consists of several Burmese curries, a soup, steamed rice, and fermented sauce of preserved fish, along with vegetables for dipping.
 Condiments like balachaung, Indian-style pickles and pickled vegetables are commonly served alongside the dishes.
 Although fish sauce and shrimp paste are commonly used ingredients, as in other Southeast Asian cuisines, Burmese cuisine also makes extensive use of chickpeas, lentils and tamarind, which is used to add a sour flavour rather than the lime juice or vinegar used in other cuisines.

 Ethnic cuisines, in particular Shan cuisine, are also prominently found throughout Burma, as are Indian and Chinese dishes, particularly in urban areas.
 The de facto national dish is mohinga (မုန့်ဟင်းခါး), rice noodles in a rich fish soup.
 Burmese salads (အသုပ်), especially laphet thoke, which is a salad of pickled tea leaves, are also popular dishes.
-The Burmese traditionally eat with their fingers, although the usage of Western utensils and chopsticks have become more widespread, especially in towns and cities.
+The Burmese traditionally eat with their fingers, although the usage of Western utensils and chopsticks has become more widespread, especially in towns and cities.
 Indian breads like paratha and naan or rice noodles are also commonly eaten with dishes, in addition to rice.